 It's so convenient.
 Well, the thing about convenience is that it usually costs more.
-Those third-party apps take a standard 30% of the order value in fees and commissions.
+Those third-party delivery service apps take a standard 30% of the order value in fees and commissions.

 So the question is straightforward: Can your restaurant provide a curbside pick-up experience that's both inexpensive and simple?
 Check out our Arrival Toolkit if you're ready to be persuaded it's possible.

 Otherwise, keep reading for the rest of the list!

 2. Letting Food Go Cold